Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Fluctuation-induced Hall-like lateral force

-As illustrated in FIGs.~\ref{fig:E-E+} and \ref{fig:E+E-}, the matrices $\gamma _ \mathrm{G,L}$ are even functions of $k _ x$.
+As illustrated in FIGs.~\ref{fig:E-E+} and \ref{fig:E+E-}, the matrices $\tensor{\gamma} _ \mathrm{G,L}$ are even functions of $k _ x$.
 This implies that the overall integrands in Eq.\,\eqref{eq:F _ G,L (reciprocal)} are odd functions of $k _ x$, and thereby the $x$ component $F _ x = \ux \cdot \vb{F} _ \parallel$ of the force vanishes.
-This result is somewhat counterintuitive, given that the gain response is induced by a current bias along $x$.
-Therefore, one might expect a lateral force component perpendicular to the bias field, whereby the qubit experiences drag from the carriers in the chiral-gain medium, akin to a frictional effect.
+This result is somewhat counterintuitive: as the electric current induced by the bias field flows along x, one would normally expect a frictional drag opposing the carrier motion.
+Surprisingly, in our system the lateral force is instead \textit{perpendicular} to the bias field, resembling a Hall-like effect.